Saves the current page as an Internet shortcut file on Windows, Mac, and Linux.

 3. sign in

-4. find the link that someone's sent me
+4. find the link that was sent to me

 1. open a text editor